carbonplan/research/articles/soil-carbon-comment/index.md

 ## Our comments

 Given the enormous challenges in designing a carbon offset protocol to quantify and credit soil carbon storage, we were interested to see the Climate Action Reserve take this problem on.
 We reviewed the draft protocol and highlight two sets of issues here.
-See our <Links.TaggedLink action='PDF' category='downloads' href='https://carbonplan-assets.s3.amazonaws.com/docs/Soil-Carbon-Comment-Letter-05-18-2020.pdf'>comment letter</Links.TaggedLink> for details and check out comments posted by other groups at the [protocol website](https://www.climateactionreserve.org/how/protocols/soil-enrichment/).
+See our <CustomLinks.TaggedLink action='PDF' category='downloads' href='https://carbonplan-assets.s3.amazonaws.com/docs/Soil-Carbon-Comment-Letter-05-18-2020.pdf'>comment letter</CustomLinks.TaggedLink> for details and check out comments posted by other groups at the [protocol website](https://www.climateactionreserve.org/how/protocols/soil-enrichment/).

 ### Conflict of interest